moh-sec/home-lab-penetration-testing/README.md

 # Home Lab Penetration Testing Project

-This repository documents my learning journey in penetration testing and cybersecurity through hands-on home lab practice.
+This repository documents my personal learning progress in penetration testing through hands-on home lab practice.
-The purpose of this project is to demonstrate my understanding of security fundamentals, ethical hacking concepts, and penetration testing methodology in a controlled and legal environment.
+The project focuses on building a solid understanding of security basics and penetration testing workflows in a controlled and legal environment.

 ## Objectives
 - Understand basic networking and system interaction
-- Practice attacker vs. target scenarios in a lab environment
+- Practice attacker and target scenarios in a lab setup
-- Gain hands-on experience with Linux and Windows security
+- Gain hands-on experience with Linux and Windows systems
 - Apply penetration testing phases such as reconnaissance, enumeration, and analysis

 ## Project Structure
-- Lab Setup & Network Topology
+- Lab Setup and Network Topology
-- Reconnaissance & Discovery
+- Reconnaissance and Discovery
 - Service Enumeration
 - Exposed Services Analysis
-- Linux & Windows System Interaction
+- Linux and Windows System Interaction
-- Screenshots & Evidence
+- Screenshots and Evidence

 ## Lab Environment
 - Attacker Machine: Linux (Virtual Machine)
 - Target Machine: Windows 11 (Virtual Machine)
-- Network Type: Isolated / Host-Only network
+- Network Type: Isolated / Host-Only

 ## Scope
 - Internal network penetration testing only
 - No denial-of-service or destructive attacks
-- All activities performed on machines owned by me
+- All activities are performed on systems owned by me

 ## Current Status
 - Virtual machines setup completed
 - Network connectivity verified
-- Initial reconnaissance phase completed
+- Initial reconnaissance completed
-- exposed services completed
+- Exposed services identified

 ## Disclaimer
 This project is for educational purposes only.
-All testing was conducted in a controlled lab environment on systems I own and have permission to test.
+All testing is conducted in a controlled lab environment on systems I own and have permission to test.